 His performance dares a divided nation to remember the words emblazoned on its iconic Statue of Lady Liberty: Give me your tired, your poor, your huddled masses yearning to breathe free, the wretched refuse of your teeming shore, the homeless, tempest-tossed to me …

-This event is supported in part by an award grant from Poets & Writers, thanks to a grant from the Hearst Foundations.
+This initial development and early writings of this new project is supported in part by an award grant from Poets & Writers, thanks to a grant from the Hearst Foundations.

 Torres-Tama is now looking to develop this spoken word performance into a full evening of a 75-min one-man show.
 He is looking to engage National Performance Network Presenting Partners as commissioners for a new NPN Creation Fund Project.

 Also, this new work addresses the growing ICE Detention Centers and private-for-profit prisons that jail thousands of immigrants indefinitely in towns like Jenna, La Salle, and Pine Prairie.